 Up to now, I only know an app that doesn’t require your email or phone number filling when you first sign in.
 That’s BitVPN.
 Its sign-in calls for nothing but the username that’s created by you.
 Your username has no meaning to others and has nothing to do with your online privacy.

 Personal Details in Social Media Profile

 Social media encourages you to complete your bio so that others can pay attention to you.
-An ordinary bio consists of the information about your birth date, nationality, job and your homepage, etc. The information is more related to your online privacy than your sign-in email or phone number since the combination of all the information can lead to your sketch.
+An ordinary bio consists of information about your birth date, nationality, job and your homepage, etc. The information is more related to your online privacy than your sign-in email or phone number since the combination of all the information can lead to your sketch.

 Social Security Number

-You must think twice before sharing your social security number unless you guarantee you’re in a complete secure state.
-In terms of social security number, the last four digits can never be used unless necessary because the last four digits are used to reset your password.
+You must think twice before sharing your social security number unless you guarantee you’re in a completely secure state.
+In terms of social security numbers, the last four digits can never be used unless necessary because the last four digits are used to reset your password.
 In addition, if someone holds your last four digits and your birthplace, it’s not so difficult to figure out the whole number based on some easy maths.

 Some Quick Tips to Protect Online Privacy on Social Media

 No matter whether you agree or not, it’s been a fact that we can’t live without social media.
-Though things look really negative, you can still protect your online privacy from the data hungry tech giants.
+Though things look really negative, you can still protect your online privacy from the data-hungry tech giants.
 Here are a few quick tips that may help.

 • Reduce the use of Facebook, if you have to use it at all.
 One of the best ways to protect your data is to delete the app and use your browser to access Facebook.
 Incognito or Private browsing is used.